hantsy/jakartaee11-sandbox/docs/concurrency.md

 }
 ```

-Finally, implement the `ChatService` to handle the incoming messages and store in Redis, and use the contextual subscriber to subscribe it.
+Finally, implement the `ChatService` to handle incoming messages, store them in Redis, and use the contextual subscriber to subscribe to them.
 It is also responsible for sending SSE events to connected clients.

 ```java
 @ApplicationScoped